Goblinmine/Goblinmines-Minecart-Tweaks/README.md

 ## Contact

-For any inquiries, please contact [your email or other contact info].
+For any inquiries, please contact me on discord at @goblinmine.